Photo of Eddie smiling at camera

 News & Commentary

-• Immigrants' Rights|
+• Immigrants' Rights

-ACLU-SDIC Testimony – San Diego County Board of Supervisors Considers CLEAR Ordinance
+ACLU-SDIC Testimony – San Diego County Board of Supervisors Considers CLEAR Ordinance (Second Reading)

 The following testimony outlines the ACLU-SDIC's support for the Civil Liberties Enforcement and Accountability Rules (CLEAR) Ordinance.
-This testimony was delivered before the San Diego County Board of Supervisors by ACLU-SDIC Immigrants' Rights Senior Policy Advocate on January 13, 2026.
+This testimony was delivered before the San Diego County Board of Supervisors by ACLU-SDIC Immigrants' Rights Senior Policy Advocate on January 28, 2026.
+The CLEAR Ordinance was passed by the board with a 3-1 vote.